criteo/gtm-criteo-useridentification/README.md

 # Installation

-Please get in touch with your Criteo contact to get your **callerId**, the only parameter for this Tag which is used for User Identification.
+Please get in touch with your Criteo contact to get your **callerId** and **partnerId**, two parameters for this Tag which is used for User Identification.